dials/dials/doc/sphinx/documentation/tutorials/br_lyso_multi.rst

 -------

 The first step is to integrate the data we have - without making any assumptions.
-For this the following “spell” is appropriate:
+For this the following bash “spell” is appropriate:

 ::